0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 END
 HALT
 ```
 The main task of the decoder is to output exactly the same program hash, regardless of which one of the two possible execution paths was taken.
-However, before we can describe how this is achieved, we need to given an overview of the overall decoder structure.
+However, before we can describe how this is achieved, we need to give an overview of the overall decoder structure.

 ## Decoder structure
 The decoder is one of the more complex parts of the VM.
 It consists of the following components:

-* Main execution trace consisting of $24$ trace columns which contain the state of the decoder at a given cycle of a computation.
+* Main [execution trace](#Decoder-trace) consisting of $24$ trace columns which contain the state of the decoder at a given cycle of a computation.
-* $3$ virtual tables (implemented via multi-set checks), which keep track of code blocks and operations executing on the VM.
+* Connection to the hash co-processor, which is used to offload [hash computations](#Program-block-hashing) from the decoder.
-* Connection to the [hash co-processor](/miden/design/aux_table/hasher.html), which is used to offload hash computations from the decoder.
+* $3$ [virtual tables](#Control-flow-tables) (implemented via multi-set checks), which keep track of code blocks and operations executing on the VM.

 ### Decoder trace
 Decoder trace columns can be grouped into several logical sets of registers as illustrated below.